Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

-Modifications tell another story.
+The modifications tell us another story.
+776 (42.57\%) of the 1,823 projects in our dataset have modified the Dependabot configuration options we study (e.g., update interval) and they contain 2.18 modification commits on average (median = 1.00).
 Figure~\ref{fig:modtype} illustrates the proportion of each modification type, which shows that projects increase \Code{schedule.interval} and lower \Code{open-pull-requests-limit} more frequently than doing the opposite.
 As demonstrated in Figure~\ref{fig:confmod}, projects can increase \Code{schedule.interval} any time after Dependabot adoption but more likely to reduce \Code{open-pull-requests-limit} only after several months of Dependabot usage. \Code{schedule.interval} determines how often Dependabot bothers developers to a large extent, and we are seeing developers of 336 projects increasing it in 868 configurations.
 We further confirm this behavior as a countermeasure against noise from a real-life example where developers \textit{reduce the frequency to monthly to reduce noise}~\cite{dropbox/stone/pull/259}. \Code{open-pull-requests-limit} quantifies the developers' workload on each interaction, which is also noise-related as indicated by a developers' complaint: \textit{Dependabot PRs quickly get out of hand}~\cite{tuist/tuist/pull/3155}.
-If we focus on modifications that happen 90 days after Dependabot adoption, we find near two-thirds (62.5\%) of \Code{open-pull-requests-limit} changes belong to \Code{-limit}.
+If we focus on modifications that happen 90 days after Dependabot adoption, we find nearly two-thirds (62.5\%) of \Code{open-pull-requests-limit} changes belong to \Code{-limit}.
 Our observations indicate the following phenomenon.
 At the beginning of adoption, developers configure Dependabot to interact frequently and update proactively.
-However, they later get overwhelmed and suffer from notification fatigue, which cause them to reduce interaction with Dependabot or even deprecate Dependabot (\textbf{RQ5}).
+However, they later get overwhelmed and suffer from notification fatigue, which causes them to reduce interaction with Dependabot or even deprecate Dependabot (\textbf{RQ5}).
 As an extreme case, one developer forces Dependabot to open only 1 PR at a time to reduce noise~\cite{ros-tooling/action-ros-ci/pull/663}.